conan-io/docs/reference/conanfile/attributes.rst

         self.cpp_info.set_property("cmake_file_name", "SomeName")
         ...

-Also, please note that the case can happen that you want to use different file names for both `config <https://cmake.org/cmake/help/v3.15/command/find_package.html#full-signature-and-config-mode>`_ and `module <https://cmake.org/cmake/help/v3.15/command/find_package.html#basic-signature-and-module-mode>`_ CMake generated files.
+Also, please note that you may want to use different file names for both `config <https://cmake.org/cmake/help/v3.15/command/find_package.html#full-signature-and-config-mode>`_ and `module <https://cmake.org/cmake/help/v3.15/command/find_package.html#basic-signature-and-module-mode>`_ CMake generated files.
 If we take the previous example of the ``myssl`` and you want to generate a ``FindMySSL.cmake`` for module mode and